DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

-## Analysing students that are an Only Child, and their preferences.
+## Analysing students that are an Only Child, and their happiness in life.
 The Young Peoples Survey aggragated 1-5 scores from students in the UK on various topics, including life, music, and movie preferences.

-Here we want to test 2 hypothesees, we want to make the following suggestions:
+Here, we want to make the following suggestion:

 > Students that are an only child are less happy in life.

-> Students that are an only child are into Metal and Hard Rock music and like Horror movies

-For the first suggestion, we will formulate and test our hypothesis as follows:
+We will formulate and test our hypothesis as follows:

 __________